Jacques d'Arc: Life

 D'Arc achieved some level of power and respect in Domrémy.
 He was appointed as "dean", a local government official with administrative and military responsibilities that sometimes involved diplomatic trips to nearby towns.
 The d'Arc home, which may have been part of Romée's dowry, was the only stone home in Domrémy.
-The family were peasants but were relatively wealthy compared to their neighbour's, owning their home and furniture, nearly 50 acres of land, and 200–300 francs in savings.
+The family were peasants but were relatively wealthy compared to their neighbours, owning their home and furniture, nearly 50 acres of land, and 200–300 francs in savings.

 Catholicism played an important role in the lives of French peasants of the time period and the d'Arc family, with the primary responsibility of religious education being focused on the family and parish priests rather than the influence of the central Church.
-This lack of a central authority resulted in some Domrémians retaining aspects of traditional non-Christian spritual practices, such as a belief in fairies.
+This lack of a central authority resulted in some Domrémians retaining aspects of traditional non-Christian spiritual practices, such as a belief in fairies.

 His daughter Joan is known for her role in the Hundred Years War, which she was drawn to fight in by spiritual visions and played a significant role in leading French forces during her brief military career that resulted in a boost in morale and shifting fortunes for France.
 D'Arc also played a role in the Hundred Years War as a local government official, with his entire lifetime being within that period of non-continuous conflicts.
 The village of Domrémy was loyal to France but was surrounded by a cluster of towns loyal to Burgundian forces, which created a credible military threat that d'Arc was responsible with addressing as dean of the village.
 D'Arc signed an agreement representing Domrémy in 1419 that reluctantly placed the town under the protection of a squire who had engaged with them militarily.
 In July 1428, Domrémy was forced to evacuate to the town of Neufchâteau due to invading Burgundian forces.
 When residents returned, they found that the town had been burned and ransacked, including significant damage to the parish church.
 The d'Arc family home, being the only stone home in the village, withstood much of the damage compared to their neighbours with less durable homes.